Food Scraps Pickup Program FAQ

 Your trash hauler will pick up your trash, with the food scrap bags, on your regular collection day.

-The trash and food scrap bags are then brought to the Ramsey/Washington Recycling & Energy Center (R&E) in Newport, where the food scrap bags are separated from your trash by machinery that is programmed to recognize and separate the bags.
-Note that only residents in eligible communities will have their food scrap bags separated from the trash.
+The trash and food scrap bags are then brought to the Ramsey/Washington Recycling & Energy Center (R&E) in Newport or a transfer station, where the food scrap bags are separated from your trash by machinery that is programmed to recognize and separate the bags.
+Only residents in eligible communities will have their food scrap bags separated from the trash.

 The food scrap bags and their contents are then sent to an industrial composting facility and turned into nutrient-rich soil called “compost.”